 There I was still working out and practicing the martial arts.
 So, when it happened, and you know it had to happen, that it came time to mix it up, I hit him so hard and it was so well placed that it literally knocked him cross-eyed.

 It stopped him in his tracks.
-He couldn’t see straight and had found out that in deed, training and technique had trumped anger, strength and his male sense of power.
+He couldn’t see straight and had found out that indeed, training and technique had trumped anger, strength, and his male sense of power.
 The relationship did finally end shortly thereafter, on my terms.

 For me the moral of the story is that women should study the martial arts, from a young age.
 Girls should have physical education segments every year while in grade school teaching them hold breaks, blocking, take downs and throws.
 Every year of school that body of work should be added onto.
 Especially into high school years when too many girls find themselves victims of violence in relationships.

 Girls should learn not only how to block a punch but they can take one if they have to and still get away from their attacker.
-Rapes are also to be included in this reason for defensive training.
-Break the hold and get away.
-You learn that in training.

 Girls should learn that their legs are longer and stronger than men’s arms and that kicks and sweeps are powerful tools for protection.
 There are some amazingly simple hand techniques that will compel an attacker or a grabber, (women are often grabbed) to let go in an instant.
 These techniques are so painful that the subdued aggressor immediately becomes willing to do anything for relief.